Efik people: Trade

 Efik traders played a major role during the era of the Transatlantic slave trade.
-The Efik acted as the middlemen between the European vessels and the inland slave traders.
+The Efik acted as the middlemen between Europeans and the inland slave traders.
 Although Behrendt and Graham reveal that Calabar had been a major trading port since the first half of the seventeenth century, Efik historians such as Aye assert that the Efik had been trading with the Europeans since the last quarter of the 15th century.
 Aye uses Adiaha Etim Anwa's ballad as one of the basis for his hypothesis.